mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 If the controversy_dump_time_slices_id parameter is specified, return media within the given time slice, sorted by descending inlink_count within the controversy time slice.
 If controversy_mode is set to 'live', return media from the live controversy stories rather than from the frozen controversy dump.

+If the 'q' parameter is specified, return only media that include at least on sentence that matches the given solr query.
+For a description of the solr query format, see the stories\_public/list call.

 #### Example